 Gurten is a mountain situated in the south of Bern and it is accessible from the city via the Gurten Funicular (Warbern Gurtenbahn).
 The view from the summit at 858 meters (2,815 feet) looks out over the Bernese Oberland region, the city, and the winding River Aare.

 There are a variety of hiking trails that typically take 1–2 hours to complete and there is also a toboggan run.
 During the warmer months, you might stumble upon a festival while winter sees the peak transform into a mini ski resort.

 From either Freibad Marzili or Kirchenfeld you can ride bus number 28 (board at Monbijoubrücke) to Bern Weissenbühl Bahnhof and then ride the commuter train to Wabern bei Bern where the funicular station is located.
 Your ride is free with your Bern Ticket!

 Toast the end of your one day in Bern with a tasty meal at one of the best restaurants in town.
-Le Mazot is the place to go for classic Swiss fare while the highly instagrammable Zimmermania specializes in authentic French dishes.
+Zimmermania is a highly instagrammable place to go for authentic French dishes.

 Now you know exactly what to do in Bern in one day!
 All that’s left to do now is book your trip and enjoy your vacation.
 I hope that my one day in Bern itinerary has managed to show you how diverse this tiny capital city is and will be of help when it comes to planning your trip.